 Wireless tech constantly evolves, so more and more devices have excellent performance, great battery life, and update rates in seconds rather than minutes.
 Users in North America, Latin America, and Asia are quite open to installing this technology in their processes.
 Unfortunately, Europe lags behind, and the strongest vendors bow to demand, so it may take a while for wireless to catch on in Europe.

-Of course, when companies begin using wireless, they need to keep in mind the benefits of standardized protocol.
+Of course, when companies begin using wireless, they need to keep in mind the benefits of a standardized protocol.
 Believe it or not, some people think proprietary is better.

 But trust me, you don’t want to chain yourself to one vendor.

 Temperature measurement gives you huge opportunities to use wireless communication.
-Most devices already have a good battery life and fast update rates, allowing you to add a wireless transmitter with very little hassle.
+Most devices already have good battery life and fast update rates, allowing you to add a wireless transmitter with very little hassle.

 Rosemount 848T – Emerson Automation Solutions